ryanslikesocool/ClockKit/README.md

 // Add a delay to the sequence, calling the lambda when complete. sequence.DelaySeconds(1f, () => Debug.Log("I have waited one second."));

-// Add a half second wait to the end of the sequence.
-This will delay the next item in the sequence. sequence.Wait(0.5f);

 // Add an update to the end of the sequence.
 Every frame, it will print out the current update time. sequence.UpdateSeconds(2f, t => {
    // Count up to 2.0f